Skip to Main Content

 What camera systems can your operators support?

-Our operators work with all major cinema cameras including ARRI Alexa, RED, Sony Venice, and Blackmagic on Steadicam rigs.
-Gimbal operators support these plus lighter systems like Canon C300, Sony FX6, and mirrorless cameras.
+Our operators run all major cinema cameras on Steadicam rigs, including ARRI Alexa, RED, Sony Venice, and Blackmagic.
+Gimbal operators handle these too, plus lighter systems like the Canon C300, Sony FX6, and mirrorless cameras.

 How much rehearsal time is needed for complex Steadicam shots?